 An engaged team of agents is more likely to build great relationships with your customers.
 Over 80% of customers say a happy employee improves the customer experience.
 As with any job, contact centre agents need purpose and job satisfaction in order to stay engaged.
 By setting expectations, developing a path to success, providing the right tools, and publicly recognising high performers, you can create the kind of environment where agents are motivated and engaged and, in turn, deliver the level of service your customers expect.

 While complaints are never fun for those who handle them, they truly are an opportunity to hear directly from customers about the issues they’re experiencing.
 Complaints are your company’s chance to turn those grievances into a positive experience.
 By training your team to listen to customers, validate their frustrations, offer a sincere apology, and fix the problem, you can build the kind of customer trust that results in loyal long-term relationships.

 When looking at speech analytics, remember to look at the functional—or “throwaway” —words just as carefully as the contextual ones.
 The way a customer uses pronouns is a huge indicator of closeness to or distance from your brand.
 Even the use of the word “the” over “a” expresses a shared experience, versus a request.
 By reading between the perceived “important” words, you can gain even more insight into customer sentiment.

-In the age of subject matter experts and specialization, customers are engaging with employees outside of the contact center more than ever.
-This means that contact center tools, like speech and text analytics, may apply to other departments, such as sales or marketing.
-When looking at the broader organization, take note of where customers are touching your brand.
-You just might find that there’s just as much benefit to capturing these conversations as there is to capturing conversations inside the contact center.
+In the age of subject matter experts and specialisation, customers are engaging with employees outside of the contact centre more than ever.
+This means that contact centre tools, like speech and text analytics, may apply to other departments, such as sales or marketing.
+When looking at the broader organisation, take note of where customers are touching your brand.
+You just might find that there’s just as much benefit to capturing these conversations as there is to capturing conversations inside the contact centre.

 Did you attend C3 or have a story or takeaway to share?
 Tell us your top C3 moment by tweeting us @Calabrio using hashtag #C3.